 Frequently asked questions

-A thank you email to a recruiter is just one of the pieces that make up the job search puzzle.
-You must get a hiring manager's attention, display your skills and experience, and demonstrate the value you'd bring to a company.
+- While a thank you email to a recruiter is part of the job search process, it's not the only factor.
+It's crucial to grab the hiring manager's attention, showcase your skills and experience, and demonstrate your potential value to the company.